DPDK/dpdk/doc/guides/contributing/unit_test.rst

    ``unit_test_suite_runner(struct unit_test_suite *)``
-      Returns a runner for a full test suite object, which contains a test suite name, setup, tear down, and vector of unit test cases.
+      Returns a runner for a full test suite object, which contains a test suite name, setup, tear down, a pointer to a list of sub-testsuites, and vector of unit test cases.

 Each test suite has a setup and tear down function that runs at the beginning and end of the test suite execution.
 Each unit test has a similar function for test case setup and tear down.

+Each test suite may use a nested list of sub-testsuites, which are iterated by the ``unit_test_suite_runner``.
+This support allows for better granularity when designing test suites.
+The sub-testsuites list can also be used in parallel with the vector of test cases, in this case the test cases will be run, and then each sub-testsuite is executed.
+To see an example of a test suite using sub-testsuites, see *app/test/test_cryptodev.c*.

 Test cases are added to the ``.unit_test_cases`` element of the appropriate unit test suite structure.